fridex/hexsticker/README.rst

 hexsticker
 ----------

-Produce hexagon stickers automatically from an image in compliance to the `Stickers Standard <https://sticker.how/>`_.
+Produce hexagon stickers automatically from an image in compliance with the `Stickers Standard <https://sticker.how/>`_.

 Installation